2sic/2sxc-docs/2sxc Docs Generator/basics/server/asset-optimization/index.md

 ## Read also

-* [DNN API Documentation][dnn-api-docs]
+* [Dnn API Documentation][dnn-api-docs]
-* [Blog about problems with the DNN resource management](http://2sxc.org/en/blog/post/the-trouble-with-dnn-javascript-css-minification-aka-client-dependency-resource-management) in case you run into problems
+* [Blog about problems with the Dnn resource management](http://2sxc.org/en/blog/post/the-trouble-with-dnn-javascript-css-minification-aka-client-dependency-resource-management) in case you run into problems

 ## Demo App and further links